 Paper-mache, the process of turning newspaper and kitchen pantry staples into art, puts 3D creativity into the hands of everyone from toddlers to teens and master sculptors.
 The short list of supplies belies the vast possibilities with this centuries-old Chinese technique, which has been used to form everything from ceremonial masks to furniture.

 You can make a flour-and-water paper-mache paste without turning on the stove, but this boiled version, sometimes referred to as flour glue, requires only a little extra effort and results in a smoother, more durable finish for your paper-mache project.
 It also dries clearer than uncooked paper-mache paste.
 Use all-purpose white flour and discard any unused paste; it does not store well.
 Stick to a basic 1:5 ratio of flour to water to scale the recipe up or down depending on the size of your project, but use your judgment and add more flour or water to achieve the consistency of spreadable glue.

 - 1/4 cup flour

 Pour 1 cup of water into a pot on the stove and bring it to a boil.
 In humid climates, whisk a tablespoon of salt into the dry flour to inhibit mold.
 Stir the 1/4 cup of flour into the remaining 1/4 cup of water.
 Beat briskly with a fork or whisk it to break up the lumps.

-- Bowls - Completely cover a bowl with plastic wrap to use as a form.
+- Bowls: Completely cover a bowl with plastic wrap to use as a form.
 Turn it upside down.
-Overlap strips of paper moistened with your papier-mache paste onto the upside-down bowl, allowing it to dry between layers.
+Overlap strips of paper moistened with your flour glue onto the upside-down bowl, allowing it to dry between layers.
 This works with any size or shape of bowl.
 You can also use a gelatin mold, silicone cupcake liners or a shaped cake pan for interesting contours.
-Let the papier-mache dry, then carefully remove your bowl from the form.
+Let the paper-mache dry, then carefully remove your bowl from the form.
 Decorate as your imagination dictates.